 4. How do we slow down before it’s forced upon us?

 This is a great question.
-I’m still practicing on figuring it out.
+I’m still figuring it out.
 One thing is for sure, we need to set boundaries.
-Setting boundaries gives us permission to say ‘not right now’ or ‘no, but thank you for thinking of me’.
+Setting boundaries gives us permission to say “Not right now” or “No, but thank you for thinking of me”.
 Boundaries give us our space to recuperate so when we do say ‘yes’ we can be our best.
 You can say ‘no’ to others, but it’s imperative to also say ‘no’ to yourself and the expectations you’ve created.
+Learn how to relax.

 By CT Copyright © 2019 More Than Existence, All Rights Reserved.